 As we’ve already mentioned, not all food will take the same amount of time to digest.
 In addition, what combination you consume them in can also have an impact.
 So let’s take a closer look at a few categories.

-Carbohydrates – Generally speaking, we can break carbs down into two types: slow and fast carbs.
-Slow carbs generally take longer to digest, so you’ll feel full for a more extended period.
-Foods like oatmeal, whole wheat bread and sweet potatoes are great examples of these sorts of carbohydrates.
+Carbohydrates – Generally speaking, we can break carbs into two types: slow and fast.
+Slow carbs generally take longer to digest, so you’ll feel full for extended periods.
+Foods like oatmeal, whole wheat bread, and sweet potatoes are great examples of these sorts of carbohydrates.

-Fast carbs digest faster and help give you an energy boost when consumed alone or in a cereal bar after a workout.
-Examples of these include candy, soda and white bread.
+Fast carbs digest faster and help boost energy when consumed alone or in a cereal bar after a workout.
+Examples of these include candy, soda, and white bread.

 Most carbs will be digested within four to five hours max.

 Fat – When you hear the term “slow digesting,” that probably brings higher fat content foods like eggs or bacon to mind.
-However, not all fats are created equal when it comes to digestion time, so don’t assume eating a high-fat meal will sit heavily in your stomach all day long.
+However, not all fats are created equal regarding digestion time, so don’t assume eating a high-fat meal will sit heavily in your stomach all day.

 Fats that take a long time to digest include polyunsaturated and monounsaturated fats, such as those found in salmon and olive oil.
 Trans fats take the longest to digest of all.
 They’re used in processed foods like potato chips and fast food burgers and take a long time to break down.
 Sometimes as long as three days!

 Protein – Like carbohydrates, we can divide proteins into two categories: fast- and slow-digesting.
-High protein foods like fish and beans take longer to pass through your digestive system than something like sugar or fats.
+High-protein foods like fish and beans take longer to pass through your digestive system than sugar or fats.
 Fast-digesting proteins would include things like eggs and deli meats.